Home Instruction for special education students pursuant to an Individualized Education Plan (IEP) guidelines.

 Home Instruction is a special education placement on the LRE continuum.

-Home and Hospital Instruction is available to all students with temporary illnesses or injury, regardless of their disability.
+Home and Hospital Instruction is available to all students during a term of illness, injury, other extenuating circumstances regardless of their disability.

 Determination of Home Instruction:

 - Home instruction may be necessary for a student with a disability who is unable to attend school for medical or psychological reasons.

 - Determination to place a student with a disability on home instruction is made by the IEP team.

 - Parent/Legal Guardian preference in considered, but not the determining factor.